phenogit/phenogit.github.io/kit-korner-notes.markdown

         2S: Strong jump shift, solid or semi-solid suit(at most 1 loser) with slam interest
     1S: 5+ card suit, 11-15
-        1N: Semi-forcing, with a non-minimum partner will bid even if he has to bid a 3-card minor
+        1N: Semi-forcing, with a non-minimum partner will bid even if he has to bid a 3-card minor Passes with 5-3-3-2 unless he is strong enough to accept a balanced 3 card limit raise.
+            With any other shape, he will never pass.
             2C: Not necessarily show 4 clubs, but partner will assume so Opener will tend to pass with 5-3-3-2 hands unless he is at the top of his expected balanced range Modified Bart structure where there is the option to show a strong club raise